Paulcalipso/Food_Orders_New_Delhi_Analysis/README.md

 - Reduced Discounts: Eliminating 201 high-discount orders (worth ₹110,018) significantly lowered overall discount costs.
 - Positive Profit Margin: The business shifted from a –105.54% loss margin to a 20.09% profit margin, indicating the company is now very profitable.

+# KPI DASHBOARD SETUP
+To effectively monitor and present key performance indicators (KPIs), interactive pivot tables were created using the cleaned dataset.
+These pivot tables provide a dynamic overview of essential business metrics and allow for real-time filtering and analysis through slicers.
+**KPIs Tracked:**
+- Number of Orders
+- Total Revenue
+- Total Cost
+- Total Profit
+Each KPI was visualized using pivot tables that are fully interactive, enabling users to filter and analyze the data across various dimensions (e.g., date, location, order type) using slicers.
+This setup allows for quick insights and decision-making by making the data more accessible and adaptable to different business scenarios.

+# PIVOT SHEET VISUALIZATION FOR INTERACTIVE DASHBOARD
+To enhance data interpretation and provide an intuitive overview of the business performance, pivot tables were used to create meaningful visuals as part of an interactive dashboard.
+These visualizations allow for quick analysis and decision-making, supported by slicers for dynamic filtering.
+**Visuals Created:**
+1. Bar Chart – Total Cost Breakdown
+This chart visualizes the original total cost distribution across key categories:
+* Discounts
+* Delivery
+* Payment Processing
+* Refunds

+It provides a clear picture of where most of the expenses are incurred.

+2. Line Chart – Profitability Curve
+- A line chart was used to show the trend of total revenue, total cost, and total profit.
+- This visualization helps track financial performance over time and highlights periods of loss or improvement.
+3. Bar Chart – Proposed Total Cost Breakdown
+- This chart represents the newly proposed total costs after implementing strategic recommendations.
+- It compares cost reductions in areas such as:
+  * Discounts
+  * Delivery expenses
+  * Payment processing fees
+  * Refund-related costs
+4. Line Chart – Proposed Profitability Curve
+- A second line chart was created to show the updated trend of total revenue, total cost, and total profit after the proposed changes.
+- This visual clearly demonstrates the shift from losses to profitability.

+All visuals are interactive and connected to slicers, enabling users to filter by parameters such as order type, date, or discount category for deeper insight.